-Ohio Revised Code 3319.321 permits school districts to release directory information without the permission of the parents as long as it is not to any person or group for use in a profit making plan or activity.
+Ohio Revised Code 3319.321 permits school districts to release directory information without the permission of the parents as long as it is not to any person or group for use in a profit-making plan or activity.
 It also states that parents have the right to object, in writing, to the release of directory Information.
-Directory information includes: student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight if a member of an athletic team, dates of attendance at the District, date of graduation, awards received or honor rolls, and scholarships.
+Directory information includes: students name, address, telephone listing, date & place of birth, major field of study, participation in officially recognized activities (which may include photos), weight & height of members of athletic teams, dates of graduation, dates of attendance, and awards received.
 If you do not wish your child's directory information to be released, please request a form from the high school office and file it with the high school secretary.